linz/geostore/README.md

 $ pre-commit install --hook-type commit-msg
 ```

-* Install automatic Flake8 code checks for your editor or run it by hand
+* Install automatic Pylint code checks for your editor or run it by hand
 ```
-$ flake8 .
+$ pylint <DIRECTORY-PATH>
 ```

 * Install automatic Black code formatting for your editor or run it by hand